-Whenever individuals are looking to file a divorce in Virginia, they have the choice of two options – fault or no-fault.
-So in this blog, we’ll be examining the details that separate these two forms of divorce, the use cases as to why someone would choose a no-fault vs. fault divorce, and what may be best for you.
+Whenever individuals are looking to file a divorce in Virginia, they have the choice of filing on either fault-based grounds or no-fault grounds.
+So in this blog, we’ll be examining the details that separate these two forms of divorce, why someone would choose a no-fault vs. fault divorce, and what may be best for you.

 Of course, a helpful Manassas divorce attorney like those at Collins Family Law would be happy to help you understand your divorce options and which might be best suited for you.
-Get in touch with us by calling (703) 691-5272 or book a free, no-obligation case review and consultation online today.
+Get in touch with us by calling (703) 755-7343 or book a consultation online today.

 Two Types of Divorce in Virginia